-Amy is a researcher on the ESRC’s £3m Centre for Evaluation of Complexity Across the Nexus.
+Amy is PI on the £1.5m Wellcome Trust funded project Thinking forward through the past: Linking science, social science and the humanities to inform the sustainable reduction of endemic disease in British livestock farming.
+She is also named researcher on the ESRC’s £3m Centre for Evaluation of Complexity Across the Nexus (CECAN).
 This is a large and complex project where she has been leading efforts to develop the methodological framework underpinning the case study work of the centre and managing relationships with key partners across Government.

 Amy's research has focused on agricultural extension and rural expertise.
-She also has interests in understanding the nature and and impact of knowledge exchange within research and how stakeholders engage in this process and to what effect.
-Amy helped to develop SIAM (Stakeholder Impact Analysis Matrix), an analytical tool for exploring how RELU has influenced policy and practice and how stakeholders engaged in the research programme.
+She also has interests in understanding the nature and impact of knowledge exchange within research and how stakeholders engage in this process and to what effect.

 Recent Research Projects and Contracts